Casey's Top 40

 Casey's Top 40 was a syndicated radio music program that was distributed by the Westwood One radio network.
 The show was a vehicle for former American Top 40 host and co-creator Casey Kasem and ran for over nine years.
 Like Kasem's prior show, Casey's Top 40 aired on weekends, emanated from Hollywood, California, and was a countdown of the 40 biggest hits of the week on the popular music chart.
-However, unlike American Top 40, this show is not replayed or syndicated, whereas the former is still currently being replayed and syndicated.
+Unlike American Top 40, this show is not replayed or syndicated, whilst the former is still currently being replayed and syndicated.

 Background

 In January 1988, Kasem was entering the final year of a seven-year contract as host of American Top 40 with syndicator ABC Watermark.
 The two sides were unable to come to an agreement for renewal, so on February 9, ABC Watermark announced that it would begin searching for a replacement host.
 The process would eventually result in the signing of Shadoe Stevens that May, and he would take over American Top 40 beginning with the August 13, 1988 episode.

-Westwood One, who was already producing several countdown programs between itself and its recent acquisition Mutual, offered Kasem a contract that would have paid him triple what he was making on AT40 to jump ship.
+Westwood One, who was already producing several countdown programs between itself and its recent acquisition Mutual, offered Kasem a contract that would have paid him triple what he was making on AT40.
 In April 1988, he agreed to a five-year contract to join Westwood One.
 However, Kasem's contract with ABC Watermark was in force for the remainder of the year and Westwood One could not use him until the contract was up.
-It did not stop them from promoting his arrival, however, and stations that signed up to air Kasem's new show were sent a promotional package that included a “Westwood One Survival Kit” for the interim period that was labeled “what to do until Casey comes”.
-Inside the kit were a “shadow simulator” (portable flashlight), a button reading “Casey in ‘89”, and a pin with the date of his premiere on Westwood One.
+However, it did not stop them from promoting his arrival, and stations that signed up to air Kasem's new show were sent a promotional package that included a “Westwood One Survival Kit” for the interim period that was labeled “What to Do Until Casey Comes.”
+Inside the kit were a “shadow simulator” (portable flashlight), a button reading “Casey in ‘89,” and a pin with the date of his premiere on Westwood One.

-Casey's Top 40 premiered on the weekend of January 21, 1989 on stations from coast to coast and overseas.
-Some of those stations had been carrying American Top 40 and opted to drop it in favor of Kasem's new show; in some cases both countdowns aired on the same station.
+Casey's Top 40 premiered on the weekend of January 21, 1989 on stations both within the United States and overseas.
+Some of those stations had been carrying American Top 40, and opted to drop it in favor of Kasem's new show; in some cases both countdowns aired on the same station.